 Voices of Caregivers in DM Families

-In the U.S., caregivers in DM families who have been profiled on the Myotonic Dystrophy Foundation (MDF) website and who facilitate online support groups for caregivers report a combination of challenges and satisfactions with their roles, which often involve caring for spouses and children with the disease.
+In the U.S., caregivers in DM families who have been profiled on the MDF website and who facilitate online support groups for caregivers report a combination of challenges and satisfactions with their roles, which often involve caring for spouses and children with the disease.